 \subsection{The Transition to Predictive and Real-Time Systems}

-Because analytical models are too rigid and Dynamic Programming is too computationally heavy, the literature indicates a clear evolutionary step toward alternative Energy Management Strategies (EMS).
-Early attempts to solve the real-time requirement introduced methods like Equivalent Consumption Minimization Strategy (ECMS) and even considered going back to rule-based logic (such as simple thermostat-control of a fuel cell).
+Because analytical models impose restrictive structural assumptions and Dynamic Programming carries prohibitive computational cost, the literature shows a clear progression toward alternative Energy Management Strategies.
+Early attempts to satisfy the real-time requirement included methods such as the Equivalent Consumption Minimisation Strategy (ECMS) and a partial return to rule-based logic.

-Evaluating these early methods reveals a clear divide.
-While ECMS has proven highly successful in the automotive sector for lightweight passenger cars operating on relatively flat roads, the literature demonstrates it frequently fails in heavy-duty rail because it lacks rigorous topography-awareness.
-As highlighted in \cite{hydrogen_as_energy_carrier}, rule-based strategies are inherently static.
-They react to the vehicle's current state (e.g., turning the fuel cell on when the battery drops below 30\%) but cannot predict the upcoming topography or anticipate grid constraints.
-They are reactive, not proactive.
+However, the literature documents a clear divide.
+While ECMS has proven successful in the automotive sector for lightweight passenger vehicles on relatively flat roads, it has been found to perform less well in heavy-duty rail because it lacks rigorous topography-awareness.
+Rule-based strategies more generally are inherently static: they react to the vehicle's current state but cannot predict upcoming topography or anticipate grid constraints.

-To overcome the curse of dimensionality without linearizing the physics, the literature consensus points toward advanced heuristic and meta-heuristic approaches.
-This explicitly justifies the necessity of deploying a multi-objective framework, paving the way for Genetic Algorithms (GA) to handle complex, non-linear heavy-duty transport networks.
-However, a critical caveat remains in the literature: while GAs drastically reduce computation time compared to exhaustive DP searches, evaluating massive populations of Train-Track-Power (TTP) simulations still requires minutes or even hours.
-Consequently, researchers strictly categorize GAs as highly effective \textit{offline} or day-ahead planners, but explicitly acknowledge they still fundamentally fail to provide the sub-second latency required for true \textit{real-time} dynamic grid optimisation.
+To overcome the curse of dimensionality without linearising the physics, the literature points toward heuristic and meta-heuristic approaches, which are reviewed in Section \ref{sec:heuristics}.
+These methods reduce computational cost relative to exhaustive DP searches, but the literature notes that evaluating massive populations of Train-Track-Power (TTP) simulations still requires minutes or hours, positioning meta-heuristics as offline or day-ahead planners rather than real-time controllers.